robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 as climate and productivity (Field et al. 2009), and species-specific as trophic interactions and resource availability (Legendre 1993; Chave 2013).
-The effect of scale in ecology has been explored through species distribution modelling (Elith et al. 2009), habitat selection (Mayor et al. 2007), and food webs (Sugihara et al. 1989).
+The effect of scale in ecology has been explored through species distribution modelling (Elith et al. 2009), habitat selection (<span class="citeproc-not-found" data-reference-id="Mayor2007">**???**</span>)(Mayor et al. 2007), and food webs (Sugihara et al. 1989).
 Scale can be considered throughout ecology, including animal behaviour and the social environment that animals experience.

 Sociality exists across scales (Whitehead 2008).
-For example, grooming and mating relationships require close proximity between conspecifics and occur over brief time periods (e.g. Carter et al. 2015), whereas social association represents shared space use by members of the same social group (Franks et al. 2010).
+For example, grooming and mating relationships require close proximity between conspecifics and occur over brief time periods (e.g. Carter et al. 2015), whereas social association represents shared space use by members of the same social group
+(<span class="citeproc-not-found" data-reference-id="Franks2010">**???**</span>).
 Further, for social interactions or associations to occur individuals must share space, and thus have overlapping home ranges.
 In the context of the social environment, home range overlap is a relatively coarse scale of sociality across which individuals share space over larger spatial and temporal scales (e.g. Piza-Roca et al. 2018).
-Although the social environment clearly scales spatially and temporally, it remains unclear whether coarser scales of sociality, including social association and home range overlap, vary predictably with social interaction (Castles et al. 2014;
+Although the social environment clearly scales spatially and temporally, it remains unclear whether coarser scales of sociality, including social association and home range overlap, vary predictably with social interaction (Castles et al. 2014; Farine 2015).
-Farine 2015).
 Here, we define *social scale* as the type of social relationship observed that can be explicitly defined and measured in social network analyses (see Glossary; Farine et al. 2015).

 Animal social network analysis is a well-developed tool used to measure the relationships of individuals and organization of social systems